You are currently browsing the tag archive for the ‘F-4 Phantom’ tag.

 Plane took off at 10:00.
 We’d be refueling some Missouri Air National Guard F-4 fighters who were on a training mission.
 I had to be there 2 hours earlier, which meant I had to leave an hour before that, and so on.
 I borrowed a car from a friend and found the airbase, talked my way into see the right people, made the right introductions, signed the right paperwork, and out the door I went, still completely baffled… It just had to be harder than this…

 One of the things to understand about military planes is that they are generally not built for comfort, so the plane was loud.
 This being an Air National Guard plane – the same folks had flown this same plane for years, so to them it wasn’t much different than you or I driving down to the store to get a quart of milk.
 However, they’re going a little faster, they have 4 engines pushing them along, and the store’s a lot further away.
-At one point the navigator did some calculating, and noticed that if we continued at the rate we were going, we would be late to meet the planes we were to refuel, and since we were the only gas station around, us being late could easily mean those flying jet fighters would fly about as well as crowbars, and that’s not good.
+At one point, I was up in the cockpit and the navigator did some calculating, and noticed that if we continued at the rate we were going, we would be late to meet the planes we were to refuel, and since we were the only gas station around, us being late could easily mean those flying jet fighters would fly about as well as crowbars, and that’s not good.
 So he saw we were going 300 mph, and told the pilot to bump it up to 330.
 The pilot reached up and wrapped his hands around the 4 throttles and – well, ‘bumped’ them up a bit.
 I had no idea a plane that big, could accelerate that fast at that speed.
 I was watching the airspeed indicator, and we went from 300 to 330 in a blink.
 I was very glad I’d been holding onto something when he did it or I would have ended up in the back of the plane.

 We got to the refueling zone – and I was told that the way the refueling is done, is that the pilots of the tanker, and the pilots of the planes needing the fuel fly directly at each other, the tanker flying 1000 feet higher.
 When they get close, they both head in the same direction – so, say the tanker I’m in is flying east.
 The planes needing the fuel are flying west, toward each other, and at a given point, everyone heads north, so that the F-4’s are below and behind the tanker.
 Our call sign was Pearl 07.
 Theirs were Misty 41 and 42.

 The weird thing, for lack of a better word, about all this is that it was happening in three dimensions.
 I mean, if you’re here on the ground, and you point to something, your arm is generally parallel to the ground or close to it, because whatever you’re pointing at is usually on that same ground, or close to it.
-When I saw these planes – I was in the back of the tanker, looking out the back – and they were swooping in from the right, and they were off to the right, and down.
+When I saw these planes – I was in the back of thfe tanker, looking out the back – and they were swooping in from the right, and they were off to the right, and down.
 Not just ‘over’ but ‘down’.
 One of the planes was leaving what looked like a white smoke trail, and I heard over the radio, “Pearl 07, Misty 41, I’ve got a fuel leak, returning to base…”

 I don’t know about you, but a fuel leak you can see at 300 miles an hour must be a pretty significant fuel leak… He left.

-Misty 42 came closer – into what they call the pre connect area in the back of the plane, and just stayed there for a bit – I was amazed at how big the thing was, and had the widest lens I had on my camera (a Nikkor 24mm ) – I was framing the shot when Gus (the boom operator) said, “Misty 42, forward 50” – meaning he needed to come forward 50 feet to get into the area where the boom could connect.
+Misty 42 came closer – into what they call the pre-connect area in the back of the plane, and just stayed there for a bit – I was amazed at how big the thing was, and had the widest lens I had on my camera (a Nikkor 24mm ) – I was framing the shot when Gus (the boom operator) said, “Misty 42, forward 50” – meaning he needed to come forward 50 feet to get into the area where the boom could connect.
 Now I don’t know why I wasn’t expecting much acceleration out of that plane – I mean the plane can go twice the speed of sound, for crying out loud – but when he came forward that 50 feet, it was like he’d been shot out of a cannon, and then he stopped, parked right where he needed to be.
 Somewhere in there, just before he hooked up I reflexively squeezed off a shot, and that was the only shot I got that was worth anything – after that he was just too close.

 He took 3,000 pounds of fuel, I don’t know why I remember that.
 He wasn’t there very long, and then, since Misty 41 had already left, Misty 42 peeled off in ways I’ve only seen in movies – and there just isn’t a comparison to seeing it in real life, as opposed to seeing it on a screen, where, no matter how much they try to show the three dimensions of what’s happening up there, it’s still a two dimensional screen.
 It just doesn’t cut it.
 It was so, incredibly, cool.